-Moist Homemade Marble Cake
+What Makes This Homemade Marble Cake So Good

 - Bittersweet chocolate (60% cacao) – I strongly recommend sticking with bittersweet chocolate for this cake.
 I find it gives the best flavor and texture to the chocolate cake portion.

-For the Chocolate Icing
+Homemade Chocolate Icing

 How to Make Marble Cake

-The final step is covering your marble cake in homemade chocolate buttercream frosting!
-It finished it off perfectly!
-However, you could totally use vanilla frosting as well.
-You can also make your frosting in advance!
-Frosting will keep in the fridge for 1 month and in the freezer for up to 3 months.
-Just give it a good stir to get the consistency nice and smooth again if you do make it ahead.
+You can make the chocolate frosting in advance and keep it in the fridge for 1 month, or in the freezer for up to 3 months.
+Just give it a good stir to get the consistency nice and smooth again before using.
+Alternatively, frost this cake with vanilla frosting or chocolate buttercream.

 How to Store a Frosted Cake

-PrintEasy Marble Cake Recipe
+Easy Marble Cake Recipe

 - Prep Time: 1 hour 30 minutes